Every organization that has made a name for itself has a story to tell. And we all love stories, don’t we!

 A string of glitzy ads won’t always work because there is nothing actually ‘new’ unless it’s a whole new invention.
 So essentially, the product or service is already there and YOU are introducing it for the first time.

-So you need a good story for people to take notice.
+So you need a good story for people to take notice of.
 When you are using a story to tell them what sets your product or service apart, it creates a more powerful impact than just tedious facts and figures.

 Storytelling Communicates Real-life Situations